-- 5. In accordance with the document entitled "Structure of the Committee of the Whole of UNEA 4, 11-13 March 2019", the Committee agreed to establish two working groups and three contact groups with a view to finalizing, by Wednesday, 13 March 2019, the outstanding draft decisions and draft resolutions for consideration and possible adoption by the Environment Assembly at its fourth session. - 6.
-It was agreed that the co-chairs and the work of the working groups and contact groups would be as follows: - (a) Working group 1, to be co-chaired by Ms. Koleka Anita Mqulwana (South Africa) and Mr. Marcus Davies (Canada), would address the draft resolutions on promoting sustainable practices and innovative solutions for curbing food loss and waste (UNEP/EA.4/L.3); enhancing environmental sustainability through sustainable business practices (UNEP/EA.4/L.5); sustainable infrastructure (UNEP/EA.4/L.6); environmentally sound management of waste (UNEP/EA.4/L.8); sound management of chemicals and waste (UNEP/EA.4/L.9); and the sustainable blue economy (UNEP/EA.4/L.18); - (b) Working group 2, to be co-chaired by Ms. Julia Pataki (Romania) and Mr. Agus Justianto (Indonesia), would address the draft resolutions on innovations on biodiversity and land degradation (UNEP/EA.4/L.11); deforestation and agricultural commodity supply chains (UNEP/EA.4/L.15); innovations in sustainable rangelands and pastoralism (UNEP/EA.4/L.17); geoengineering and its governance (UNEP/EA.4/L.20); and entitled "Promote gender equality, and the human rights and empowerment of women and girls in environmental governance" (UNEP/EA.4/L.21); - (c) Contact group 1, to be chaired by Ms. Tita Korvenoja (Finland), would address the draft resolution on innovative pathways to achieve sustainable consumption and production (UNEP/EA.4/L.2); - (d) Contact group 2, to be chaired by Mr. Martin Gronda (Argentina), would address the draft resolutions on marine plastic litter and microplastics (UNEP/EA.4/L.7) and addressing single-use plastic products pollution (UNEP/EA.4/L.10); - (e) Contact group 3, to be chaired by Mr. Lukas Pokorny (Czechia), would address the draft resolution entitled "Keeping the world environment under review: enhancing UNEP's science-policy interface and endorsement of the sixth Global Environment Outlook report" (UNEP/EA.4/L.27), as well as the draft decisions on proposed programme of work and budget for
+5. In accordance with the document entitled "Structure of the Committee of the Whole of UNEA 4, 11-13 March 2019", the Committee agreed to establish two working groups and three contact groups with a view to finalizing, by Wednesday, 13 March 2019, the outstanding draft decisions and draft resolutions for consideration and possible adoption by the Environment Assembly at its fourth session.

+6. It was agreed that the co-chairs and the work of the working groups and contact groups would be as follows:

+(a) Working group 1, to be co-chaired by Ms. Koleka Anita Mqulwana (South Africa) and Mr. Marcus Davies (Canada), would address the draft resolutions on promoting sustainable practices and innovative solutions for curbing food loss and waste (UNEP/EA.4/L.3); enhancing environmental sustainability through sustainable business practices (UNEP/EA.4/L.5); sustainable infrastructure (UNEP/EA.4/L.6); environmentally sound management of waste (UNEP/EA.4/L.8); sound management of chemicals and waste (UNEP/EA.4/L.9); and the sustainable blue economy (UNEP/EA.4/L.18).

+(b) Working group 2, to be co-chaired by Ms. Julia Pataki (Romania) and Mr. Agus Justianto (Indonesia), would address the draft resolutions on innovations on biodiversity and land degradation (UNEP/EA.4/L.11), deforestation and agricultural commodity supply chains (UNEP/EA.4/L.15), innovations in sustainable rangelands and pastoralism (UNEP/EA.4/L.17) and geoengineering and its governance (UNEP/EA.4/L.20), and a resolution on promoting gender equality and the human rights and empowerment of women and girls in environmental governance (UNEP/EA.4/L.21).

+(c) Contact group 1, to be chaired by Ms. Tita Korvenoja (Finland), would address the draft resolution on innovative pathways to achieve sustainable consumption and production (UNEP/EA.4/L.2).

+(d) Contact group 2, to be chaired by Mr. Martin Gronda (Argentina), would address the draft resolutions on marine plastic litter and microplastics (UNEP/EA.4/L.7) and addressing single-use plastic products pollution (UNEP/EA.4/L.10).

-2020-2021 (UNEP/EA.4/L.28) and on the provisional agenda, date and venue of the fifth session of the United Nations Environment Assembly (UNEP/EA.4/L.29).
+(e) Contact group 3, to be chaired by Mr. Lukas Pokorny (Czechia), would address the draft resolution on keeping the world environment under review (UNEP/EA.4/L.27), as well as the draft decisions on the proposed programme of work and budget for 2020-2021 (UNEP/EA.4/L.28) and on the provisional agenda, date and venue of the fifth session of the Environment Assembly (UNEP/EA.4/L.29).